adisnabawi/MyHackathonKL2020/README.md

 For the presentation slide please download here <a href="https://github.com/adisnabawi/MyHackathonKL2020/raw/main/qr_identity.pdf" target="_blank"> Presentation Slide </a>

 #### Future Works
-By using an application installed in users phone to generated QR Code with unique identification for more secure and flexibility
+By using an application installed in users phone to generated QR Code with unique identification for more secure and flexibility.
+The implements of blockchain also needed.
+Will work on this in the future.